Show All Answers

 Yes.
-Anaheim Public Utilities' trained meter technicians will be installing your advanced meter.
-Meter Technicians have completed a 3-year apprenticeship and are experienced in testing, inspecting, and installing advanced meters.
+Anaheim Public Utilities’ trained meter technicians will be installing your automated meter.
+Meter Technicians have completed a 3-year apprenticeship and are experienced in testing, inspecting, and installing automated meters.
 They can be recognized by their uniform with photo IDs and company vehicles.

 No. You do not need to be home when the new meter is installed; however, our representatives do require unobstructed access to both your electric and water meters.
 About 2 weeks prior to your upgrade, you will receive a letter from us informing you of the exact date that we will be replacing meters in your neighborhood.
 If after receiving the letter, you would like to request a specific appointment time, please contact us at 714-765-3300.